 (c) National Regulation 7.1

-PURPOSE: To prescribe the authority and action to be taken by National Sojourners Incorporated in the event of a national emergency.
+1. PURPOSE: To prescribe the authority and action to be taken by National Sojourners, Incorporated, in the event of a national emergency.

-BACKGROUND:
+2. BACKGROUND:

-The matter of administration of National Sojourners during a national emergency was raised at the Fifth National Convention in Washington, DC, and 10 June 1925.
-The concern was that if “the United States engaged in a war under most unfavorable conditions and with the odds against it --- a large number of our officers --- will be called into the field, probably so suddenly as to render it impossible for them to transfer their responsibilities as Sojourners officials, or even to consider the organization ---.”
+a.
+The matter of the administration of National Sojourners during a national emergency was raised at the Fifth National Convention in Washington, DC, on 10 June 1925.
+The concern was that if “the United States engaged in a war under most unfavorable conditions and with the odds against it--a large number of our officers--will be called into the field, probably so suddenly as to render it impossible for them to transfer their responsibilities as Sojourners officials, or even to consider the organization.”

-The 1925 solution was the Committee of 33, then composed of the Order’s leading members, including the National Line.
+b.
+The 1925 solution was the creation of the Committee of 33, then composed of the Order’s leading members, including the National Line Officers.
 From 14 June 1930 on, the National Line Officers gradually eliminated themselves in order to create more vacancies and more workers.

-Concern at this time is the same as in 1925, when Brother Major George F. Lee of Chicago Chapter stated in pert, “unless we – anticipate these conditions --- such a war will render our organization utterly useless and helpless just at the time we should be justifying our existence by our patriotic work.”
+c.
+Concern at this time is the same as in 1925, when Brother Major George F. Lee of Chicago Chapter stated in part, “unless we anticipate these conditions, such a war will render our organization utterly useless and helpless just at the time we should be justifying our existence by our patriotic work.”

-ACTION/ASSIGNMENT: The following actions will take effect upon declaration of a national emergency by the United States Congress.
+3. ACTION/ASSIGNMENT: The following actions will take effect upon declaration of a national emergency by the United States Congress:

-If less than 50% of the National Line, President, President-Elect and Vice Presidents, is not incapacitated or called t active duty which prevents them from discharging their responsibilities:
+a.
+If less than fifty percent (50%) of the National Line Officers are called to active duty or otherwise incapacitated, which action prevents them from discharging their duties and responsibilities to the Order:

-The senior unaffected National Line Officer shall assume the duties of National President in accordance with reference (b).
+(1) If the National President is one of those so affected such that he is unable to perform his duties, the next senior unaffected National Line Officer shall assume the duties of National President in accordance with reference (b).

-The Order shall continue to operate in accordance with existing directives as it has through conflicts (and national emergency) occurring since 1925.
+(2) The Order shall continue to operate in accordance with existing directives as it has through the conflicts and/or national emergencies that have occurred since 1925.

-If more than 50% of the National Line is incapacitated or prevented from discharging their Sojourner responsibilities:
+b.
+If more than fifty percent (50%) of the National Line Officers are called to active duty or otherwise incapacitated, which action prevents them from discharging their duties and responsibilities to the Order:

-The senior unaffected National Line Officer shall assume the duties of National President in accordance with reference (b), with the junior available Past National Presidents acting as his temporary Vice Presidents, with the most recent Past National Presidents taking the most senior positions, in reverse order of seniority.
+(1) If the National President is one of those so affected such that he is unable to perform his duties, the senior unaffected National Line Officer shall assume the duties of National President in accordance with reference (b), with the junior available Past National President(s), as necessary, acting as temporary Vice President(s), with the most recent Past National President(s) taking the most senior vacated position(s) in reverse order of seniority.

-All National Officers shall be immediately advised of the situation by the most expeditious means.
+(2) All National Officers shall be immediately advised of the situation by the most expeditious means.

-The Order shall continue to operate as in paragraph 3a(2) above, or the National President/Acting National President with the concurrence of two Vice Presidents/Acting Vice Presidents may call a Special National Convention or Meeting at a time and place which will ensure maximum attendance and participation of National Officers and Chapter Delegates in accordance with reference (c), except that quorum requirements therein are waived.
+(3) The Order shall continue to operate in accordance with reference (b), or the National President/Acting National President, with the concurrence of two National Vice Presidents/Acting National Vice Presidents, may call a Special National Convention at a time and place which will ensure maximum attendance and participation of the National Officers and Chapter Delegates in accordance with reference (c), except that quorum requirements therein specified shall be waived.

-SPECIAL NATIONAL CONVENTION:
+4. SPECIAL NATIONAL CONVENTION:

-The purpose of the Special National Convention or Meeting shall be to:
+a.
+The purpose of the Special National Convention authorized in paragraph 3.b.(3) above shall be to:

-Reorganize the Order using available personnel and facilities, and
+(1) Reorganize the Order, as necessary, using available personnel and facilities, and,

-Take actions and formulate plans, which will best enable the Order to accomplish our purposes during the national emergency.
+(2) Take actions and formulate plans, which will best enable the Order to accomplish its purposes during the national emergency.